2234 Entry of Amendments [R-07.2015]

 - (e) Status of claims and support for claim changes.
 Whenever there is an amendment to the claims pursuant to paragraph (d) of this section, there must also be supplied, on pages separate from the pages containing the changes, the status (i.e., pending or canceled), as of the date of the amendment, of all patent claims and of all added claims, and an explanation of the support in the disclosure of the patent for the changes to the claims made by the amendment paper.

-changes relative to the patent being reexamined which are made to the
+the patent being reexamined which are made to the specification, including the

 - (1) The matter to be omitted by the reexamination proceeding must be enclosed in brackets; and